For the love of Irises

 Sharing the beauty of the Iris

 Growing iris rhizomes is pretty simple.
 Plant, water, fertilize and enjoy.
 Once every 2-5 years you will need to divide your iris, replant the rhizomes where you want, sell or give away the spares, and enjoy.
-While I grow over 500 varieties of iris, this has been more of a hobby until last year.
-I learned a lot last summer and have been making changes to procedure to prevent the negative experiences many purchasers experienced last year.
-I have been installing new water systems for consistent watering.
-I probably won't have as many varieties available for sale in 2025, but hope that those I do have will be larger and in better condition.
+While I grow over 500 varieties of iris, this has been more of a hobby until recently.

-Please note that I accept checks & money orders (see FAQa) and PayPal only.
+Please note that I accept checks & money orders (see FAQs) and PayPal only.

 The gorgeous irises pictured here are Golden Panther.(TB) and Junior Partner (BB)